Table of Contents

 Pronounced “Four-tay Day Mar-mee,” it is a seafront resort town in Northern Tuscany in the Province of Lucca.

 The name translates to “Fort of Marble,” referring to the fort in the middle of town and to the marble quarries in the nearby Apuan Alps.
 Known as the Lorenese Fort and called the fortino, the historic defense building is a city landmark.
-The quarries were put on the map when Michelangelo went there to get the famed Carrara marble for Florence’s San Lorenzo Basilica.
+The quarries were put on the map when Michelangelo used their famed Carrara marble for Florence‘s San Lorenzo Basilica.

 What Is Forte Dei Marmi Known For?

-Forte Dei Marmi is known for its history, but it’s less about marble and more about the beach and its stylish atmosphere these days.
+While it does have history, a visit to Forte dei Marmi it’s less about marble and more about the beach and its stylish atmosphere these days.

-Think of Forte Dei Marmi like the Italian Hamptons.
-True, there’s no Jitney or summer house share culture, but they are similar.
-Both are seaside escapes for city dwellers (especially Florentines and Milanese in the case of Forte); have long-term summer residents (many having owned houses for decades); wide beaches, and legendary party scenes.
+Think of Forte Dei Marmi as the Italian Hamptons.
+Ok, there’s no Jitney, but they are similar.
+Both are seaside escapes for city dwellers (Florentines and Milanese in the case of Forte); have long-term summer residents; wide beaches, and legendary party scenes.

-When I lived in Florence, Forte Dei Marmi was a regular weekend trip because it’s just over an hour’s drive, yet it feels a world away.
-With sandy beaches (not pebbles like many parts of Europe!), lazy waves, and winding bike paths, it’s an ideal weekend when you travel to Italy.
+When I lived in Florence, Forte Dei Marmi became a regular weekend trip because it’s just an hour’s drive, yet it feels a world away.
+With sandy beaches (not rocks like many parts of Europe!), lazy waves, and winding bike paths, it’s an ideal weekend when you travel to Italy.

 Know Before You Visit

-Forte Dei Marmi beach is flat with rolling waves, so you won’t get the dramatic seaside villages you see on other parts of the Italian coast like Portofino or Positano.
-For a visual of town, stream the Italian thriller Security, which is set there.
+The Forte Dei Marmi beach is flat with rolling waves, so you won’t get the dramatic seaside villages you see on other parts of the Italian coast like Portofino or the Amalfi Coast.
+For a visual of town, watch the Italian thriller Security, which is set there.

 And, the summer can be quite a scene as art, fashion, and finance types flock there.
 To peek at the luxe living, check out Andrea Boccelli’s Villa Alpemare.